RafaGago/mini-async-log-c/readme.md

   are error-code based only (noexcept), as they are free functions on the fast-path.

-- Can log std::ostream-able types by value or wrapped in a shared pointer.
+- Can log std::ostream-able types by value or wrapped in a smart pointer.

 - Can log std::string, smart pointers to std::string and smart pointers to std::vector containing arithmetic types.